AYSHA-NACHIYA1998/Biosecurity/README.md

 5. Run the Flask application using the command `python app.py`.
 6. Access the application through the provided PythonAnywhere URL: [Biosecurity Web App](http://aysha1157662.pythonanywhere.com/).

+ Description of Role-based Login Pages in the Horticulture Pest and Disease Biosecurity Guide Web Application

+# 1 Admin/Staff Login Page:
+• This page is intended for users with roles of "Staff" and "Administrator".
+• The page extends from a base template called 'auth.html', suggesting a consistent design and layout across multiple pages.
+• The page displays a heading "Admin / Staff Login" with a horticulture-themed design.
+• Flash messages, if any, are displayed to notify users of any relevant information or errors.
+• A form is presented where users can input their email address and password.
+• Upon submitting the form, the data is sent to the "/login" route using the POST method.
+• If users are new and wish to register, they can click on the "Signup" link, which directs them to the registration page.
+• Users who identify as "Horticulturalists" can click on the "Login" link provided at the bottom of the form to switch to the Horticulturalists' login page.

+# 2 Horticulturalists Login Page:
+• This page is specifically designed for users with the role of "Horticulturalists".
+• Similar to the Admin/Staff login page, it extends the 'auth.html' base template for consistency.
+• The page features a heading "Horticulturalists Login" with a horticulture themed design.
+• Flash messages, if any, are displayed similar to the Admin/Staff login page.
+• A form allows users to input their email address and password.
+• Upon form submission, the data is sent to the "/login_hetro" route using the POST method.
+• Users who want to register can click on the "Signup" link, redirecting them to the registration page.
+• Users who identify as "Admin/Staff" can switch to the Admin/Staff login page by clicking on the "Login" link provided at the bottom of the form.

+# User Roles and Permissions
+# 1. Horticulturalists:
+• Can view the biosecurity guide.
+• Can manage their own profile (update personal information and change password).
+• Have access to view detailed information about horticulture pests and diseases, including primary images, common names, scientific names, key characteristics, biology/description, impacts, and additional images.
+# 2. Staff:
+• In addition to horticulturalists' privileges, staff members have additional
+permissions:
+• Can manage their own profile (update personal information and change password).
+• Can view horticulturalists' profiles.
+• Can manage the biosecurity guide, including adding, updating, and deleting details and images, such as selecting the primary image.
+# 3. Administrators:
+• Have full access to the system and all features.
+• In addition to staff and horticulturalists' privileges, administrators have the following permissions:
+• Can manage their own profile (update personal information and change password).
+• Can manage horticulturalists (view, add, update, and delete).
+• Can manage staff (view, add, update, and delete).
+• Can manage the biosecurity guide, including adding, updating, and deleting details and images..
+User Roles and Permissions